Radio Frequency Identification technology, or RFID, is being

 which opened in August, issues RFID wristbands to visitors as part of general admission.
 The wristbands have a

 microchip from Texas Instruments Inc. that wirelessly transmits a signal to antennas in reader devices from RF Code Inc.

 that are positioned throughout the 140,000-square-foot facility.
-The system combines passive and active RFID tags and
+The system combines passive and active RFID tags and readers.

 ID Cards Contain RFIDs.
 Parents in a northern California public school